xcart/xcart-docs/_pages/kb_en/payments/SecureTrading/admin.md

 A store admin can refund a full order amount or do a partial refund.

 For a partial refund an admin should specify the required sum in a field near the **Refund** button (by default it shows the maximun available amount for a refund that equals the order total) and click **Refund**.
+As a result the admin will see the refunded amount and the residual amount in the field near the **Refund** button.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span"><i>Amount available for refund</i>![partial-refund.png]({{site.baseurl}}/attachments/ref_4dfJvyCl/partial-refund.png)</div>
   <div class="column" markdown="span"><i>Residual amount</i>![residual-amount.png]({{site.baseurl}}/attachments/ref_4dfJvyCl/residual-amount.png)</div>
 </div>

+## Callback details

 Secure Trading payment solution also makes it possible to check the callback details on the order processing in the order history.